 Forward progress for the Cactus Conservation Institute!

-• We launched a four-year study on the effects of harvesting on regrowth and mortality of peyote in habitat in South Texas.
+• In March 2012, the field work for our four-year study on the effects of harvesting on regrowth and mortality of peyote in habitat in South Texas was completed.
+[A preliminary report following the two-year point was published in 2011.
+Our conclusions were published in 2012.]

 • We acquired a reference sample of pellotine through the generosity of Vlastimil Habermann.